w1ne/jekyll-now/about.md

   In 2016 I received MSc degree in Control and Robotics from the department of Control and Robotics at Opole University of Technology.

   Currently I am a PhD student at the department of Control and Robotics under the guidance of Prof. Ryszard Beniak (OUTech).
-My research interests are focused on Modeling Identification and Control in Industrial Plants (Buzzwords: Industrie 4.0, ML).
+My research interests are focused on Model Identification and Control in Industrial Plants (Buzzwords: Industrie 4.0, ML).

   At spare time I do 3d printing and salsa dancing.